SuprGames/serverless-dsl/README.md

 **Note 1** Providing a reference to an environment variable that already exisist in the serverless-base.yml is supported, the only thing to consider is that, since you are writting ${bla bla bla} and this looks like Kotlin code you will need to skip the $ symbol how we did in the example.

 **Note 2** The event to listen is transformed as a detail-type pattern with the complete class qualified name.
 This is possible because when we publish the event in EventBridge we MAKE SURE that the Detail-Type attribute is filled with the Event qualified name

+## Manual execution

+// I need to fill this section, the functionality is implemented already

+## Integration with Gradle

+// I need to fill this section, the functionality is implemented already

+## Integration with GithubActions

+// I need to fill this section, the functionality is implemented already